 Brian Rolle got a call from an unknown “215” number this morning, and immediately took it as a bad sign.

 “I thought, I guess I’m getting released.
-If its a ‘215’ number and I don’t have it, that can’t be good,” Rolle told Birds 24/7.
+If its a ‘215’ number and I don’t have, that can’t be good,” Rolle said.

 The call was from head coach Andy Reid, telling Rolle that he had in fact been cut.

 But considering the Eagles released their 2011 second-round pick, Jaiquawn Jarrett, yesterday, now seems like a good time to at least assess how each of the team’s 11 picks is doing.

 If it’s football season, there’s a linebacker shuffle going on in Philadelphia.
 Death, taxes, and so on.
 Even an offseason dedicated in part to shoring up the position couldn’t totally shut down the dance.
 In the latest shift, Brian Rolle lost his job at WILL in favor of Akeem Jordan.
 Defensive coordinator Juan Castillo explained the move on Monday.

 The sixth-year linebacker has gone largely unnoticed.
 Many (present company included) figured he was battling for a roster spot with Keenan Clayton, looking to continue his strong play on special teams.

 But things changed today.
 The last question for Andy Reid during his media session, which lasted about 15 minutes, was about Brian Rolle, and whether the second-year player was still the team’s starting WILL linebacker.